dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 *Authors Note: Using `__attribute__((interrupt))` may seem tempting with how simple it is, and it lets you avoid assembly!
 This is easy mistake to make (one I made my myself early on).
 This method is best avoided as covers the simple case of saving all the general purpose registers, but does nothing else.
 Later on you will want to do other things inside your interrupt stub, and thus have to abandon the attribute and write your own stub anyway.
 Better to get it right from the beginning. - DT.*

-There are a number of places you could store the state of the general purpose registers, we're going to use the stack as it's extremely simple to implement.
-In protected mode we have the `pusha`/`popa` instructions for this, but they're not present in long mode so we have to do this ourselves.
+There are a number of places where the state of the general purpose registers could be stored, we're going to use the stack as it's extremely simple to implement.
+In protected mode there are the `pusha`/`popa` instructions for this, but they're not present in long mode so we have to do this ourselves.

 There is also one other thing: when an interrupt is served the cpu will store some things on the stack, so that when the handler is done we can return to the previous code.
 The cpu pushes the following on to the stack (in this order):